Manage and increase quotas and limits for resources with Azure Machine Learning

 Locations of Subscription-level deployments | 10 |

 1You can apply up to 50 tags directly to a subscription.
-However, the subscription can contain an unlimited number of tags that are applied to resource groups and resources within the subscription.
-The number of tags per resource or resource group is limited to 50.
+Within the subscription, each resource or resource group is also limited to 50 tags.
+However, the subscription can contain an unlimited number of tags that are dispersed across resources and resource groups.

 2Resource Manager returns a list of tag name and values in the subscription only when the number of unique tags is 80,000 or less.
 A unique tag is defined by the combination of resource ID, tag name, and tag value.
 For example, two resources with the same tag name and value would be calculated as two unique tags.
 You still can find a resource by tag when the number exceeds 80,000.